brimdata/super/book/src/formats/model.md

 * Record with fewer columns than other is ordered before the other.
 * Records with the same number of columns are ordered as follows according to:
      * the lexicographic order of the field names from left to right,
+     * secondarily the optionality of a field name for two names that are the same,
-     * or if all the field names are the same, the type order of the field types from left to right.
+     * or if all the field names and optionalities are the same, the type order of the field types from left to right.

 ### 2.2 Array